bmw-ece-ntust/multimedia-wireless-network/StudyNotes/Assignment 2 - Study Notes.md

 In this case I defined a network composed of 3 stations and 1 access point, using the 802.11a Wifi standard and without implementing any QoS features such as the ones included in 802.11e.

+The configuration and parameters for the simulation are set at the beginning of the main function, and they are implemented by different means, such as installing the different internet devices, creating the wifi and mac helpers to change the WiFi and MAC configurations, setting up the applications, etc.

-Using the flow monitor module I obtain and print certain statistics related to the simulation, such as the average delay, jitter and thoughput.
+After the simulation starts I collect the statistics of the simulation using the flow monitor module and print them to the console, such as the average delay, jitter and thoughput.

 This simulation uses an approximate distance of 5 meters between the Access Point and each Station